 Also not necessarily.

 I mainly teach English but I’m not a native English speaker.
 So how did I get the job?
 Because I have a native level of English and speak with a clear accent.
 When I was working as a waitress in Australia, my boss once joked that my English was way better than his.
 I had to learn all the grammar rules, so I know how to pass that knowledge on.
 By spending time in English-speaking countries I also learned how to speak with the right pronunciation and intonation.

 Being a native speaker will definitely play in your advantage but it’s also possible to teach a language that isn’t your mother tongue.
 Show your language skills during the interview and if you’re level is as good as that of a native speaker, you’ll get accepted.

 A little tip if you’re not a native speaker: I always mention that I’ve been learning and speaking English since my childhood and I emphasize my ESL teaching experiences more than the fact that I’m from a country where English isn’t the official language.
-During my interview I could prove that I had a native level and I got hired for the job!
+During my interview I could prove that I have a native level and I got hired for the job!

 And finally, the moment you’ve been waiting for:

 ONLINE EDUCATION COMPANIES AND PLATFORMS

 There are so many online teaching platforms.
 My selection is based on hourly rate (minimum $10/hour), accessibility and/ or personal experience.
 Be aware that the majority of these companies are located in a different time zone than yours.
 Double-check if you can work during their operating hours before applying!
 Oh, and don’t worry if you don’t speak the student’s language, it’s not a requirement.

 The advantage of teaching on an app is that you’re not tied to fixed weekly schedule.
 If you want to take a break for a few days or even weeks, it won’t be a problem.
 You just teach whenever you have the time or feel like it.
 Just know that the more you’re online, the more regular students you’ll have.